MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Connect-MicrosoftTeams.md

 ```

 ### -TeamsEnvironmentName
-Use this setting if your organization is in one of the Teams Government Cloud environments.

-Specify "TeamsGCCH" if your organization is in the GCC High Environment.
-Specify "TeamsDOD" if your organization is in the DoD Environment.
+TeamsEnvironmentName specifies the Teams environment.
+The following environments are supported:

+   - Commercial or GCC environments: Don’t use this parameter, this is the default.
+   - GCC High environment: TeamsGCCH
+   - DoD environment: TeamsDOD
+   - Microsoft Teams operated by 21Vianet: TeamsChina

 ```yaml
 Type: String